webfactory/piwik-bundle/README.md

 You can configure the bundle in your `config.yml`.
 Full Example:

 	webfactory_piwik:
 	    site_id: 1                           # Required, no default.
-Must be set to the site id found in the piwik control panel
+Must be set to the site id found in the Piwik control panel
 	    disabled: %kernel.debug%             # Required, has default.
 Usually, you only want to include the tracking code in a production environment
-	    piwik_host: piwik.webfactory.de      # Required. no default.
+	    piwik_host: my.piwik.hostname        # Required. no default.
 Hostname and path to the piwik host.
 	    use_cacheable_tracking_script: true  # Required, has default.
 Whether to use piwik.js or js/.
 The latter one is served with headers that allow HTTP-Caching.